 A prime example is orphan drugs — defined by the FDA as drugs and biologics for the safe and effective treatment, diagnosis or prevention of rare diseases/disorders that affect fewer than 200,000 people in the U.S., or that affect more than 200,000 persons but are not expected to recover the costs of developing and marketing a treatment drug. (more…)

 Knowing your organization’s number of annual claims per employee is an important piece in understanding its medical cost drivers.

-When viewed in conjunction with cost per claim, you can quickly assess if an upward surge in medical claims per employee is due to increased utilization, rising cost of claims, or both.
-Once that’s determined, you can more effectively address the associated cost drivers.
+When viewed in conjunction with cost per claim, you can quickly assess what is driving your per employee plan cost – is it usage/volume (more claims) or price/intensity (higher cost claims)?
+Once that’s determined, you can focus your management energies in the right place.

 Let us know if you would like to learn more about how to improve your score in this area. (more…)

 On May 5, 2017, the Internal Revenue Service (IRS) released Revenue Procedure 2017-37 to announce the inflation-adjusted limits for health savings accounts (HSAs) and high deductible health plans (HDHPs) for 2018.
 These limits include:

 - The minimum deductible amount for HDHPs; and

 - The maximum out-of-pocket expense limit for HDHPs.

 These limits vary based on whether an individual has self-only or family coverage under an HDHP.